jganong/QWERkey/README.md

 The CapsLock key now serves as the Ctrl key.
-All the keys (except CapsLock) work much as they do without kb, but with additional powers.
+All the keys (except CapsLock) work much as they do without kb, but with additional superpowers.

+One superpower is Stick keys.

+The Alt key and the Shift keys are sticky, which means if you tap and release it, the next key you press will have modifier applied.
+If you double tap, the modifier mode is locked.
+Tapping it again clears its lock.

+All three of these modifiers (Ctrl, Alt, and Shift) can also be used the traditional way where you hold down the modifier key & press another key.

-By default "xkbset sticky" makes Alt, Shift, and Ctrl sticky, but I find sticky Ctrl to be annoying, so in baklava, Ctrl (the one labeled CapsLock) is not sticky.
+By default "xkbset sticky" makes Alt, Shift, and Ctrl sticky, but I find sticky Ctrl to be annoying, so in baklava Ctrl (the one labeled CapsLock) is not sticky.
 Instead it is set so that a single tap generates Enter.

-The Alt key is sticky, which means if you tap and release it, the next key you press will have Alt applied.
-If you double tap, the Alt mode is locked.
-Tapping Alt again clears its lock.

-The Shift key is also sticky & latches, locks and unlocks with taps.

-All three of these modifiers (Ctrl, Alt, and Shift) can also be used the traditional way where you hold down the modifier key & press another key.
+The other superpower is the Symbol modifier.

-When you hold down the Tab key it activates the Symbol modifier, and you can get type the symbols shown in green in the keyboard map with your right hand, without reaching far from the home row.
+Holdng down the Tab key activates the Symbol modifier, and you can get type the symbols shown in green in the keyboard map with your right hand, without reaching far from the home row.
+This gives all the symbols on a U.S. keyboard within easy reach of the homerow.

 I did not make a binding for Escape, because you can do ```Ctrl-[``` to get Escape, or Ctrl-C in vim.